wenakita/sonicreddragon-docs/docs/contracts/oracles/drand-integration.md

 The drand integration includes several security measures:

-1. **Multiple Networks**: Integration with multiple drand networks provides redundancy
-2. **Multiple Relays**: Relay services can be operated by different entities
-3. **Round Validation**: Contracts only accept newer rounds to prevent replay attacks
-4. **Signature Verification**: BLS signatures ensure the randomness comes from drand
-5. **Buffer System**: The OmniDragonVRFConsumer's buffer system adds an additional layer of unpredictability
+1.**Multiple Networks**: Integration with multiple drand networks provides redundancy 2.**Multiple Relays**: Relay services can be operated by different entities 3.**Round Validation**: Contracts only accept newer rounds to prevent replay attacks 4.**Signature Verification**: BLS signatures ensure the randomness comes from drand 5.**Buffer System**: The OmniDragonVRFConsumer's buffer system adds an additional layer of unpredictability

 ## Benefits for OmniDragon

 The drand integration provides several benefits for the OmniDragon ecosystem:

-1. **Verifiable Randomness**: All randomness can be cryptographically verified
-2. **Public Transparency**: The randomness generation process is transparent and auditable
-3. **Manipulation Resistance**: Even protocol operators cannot predict or manipulate the randomness
-4. **Regular Schedule**: The predictable timing of randomness generation allows for regular jackpot events
-5. **Cross-Chain Consistency**: The same randomness source can be used across multiple blockchains
+1.**Verifiable Randomness**: All randomness can be cryptographically verified 2.**Public Transparency**: The randomness generation process is transparent and auditable 3.**Manipulation Resistance**: Even protocol operators cannot predict or manipulate the randomness 4.**Regular Schedule**: The predictable timing of randomness generation allows for regular jackpot events 5.**Cross-Chain Consistency**: The same randomness source can be used across multiple blockchains

 ## Technical Deep Dive: drand Protocol

 At a technical level, drand works as follows:

-1. **Setup Phase**:
+1.**Setup Phase**:
    - Participants generate BLS key pairs
    - Through a distributed key generation protocol, a group public key is created
    - Private key shares are distributed among participants

-2. **Beacon Generation**:
+2.**Beacon Generation**:
    - For round 0, a signature on a specified message is created
    - For round n, a signature on H(prev_sig || round_number) is created
    - A threshold t of the n participants must contribute to create a valid signature

-3. **Verification**:
+3.**Verification**:
    - Anyone can verify the signature using the drand group public key
    - The deterministic message construction ensures only one valid signature exists per round